 One of the key roles of the Property Institute is promoting the careers of our younger members.
-We're aware of the need for our Institute to keep evolving with the needs of our new members, and for these reasons we've set up the Property Institute Leadership Program.
+We're aware of the need for our Institute to keep evolving with the needs of our new members, and for these reasons we've set up the Property Institute Young Leaders Programme.

-The program allows younger members of the Institute to join in the workings of several of the Institute's committees.
+The programme allows younger members of the Institute to join in the workings of several of the Institute's committees.

 Sound like you?

 As a part of the programme, you'll be cycled between several committees of your choice and have a chance to have input at all levels of Institute policy and decision making.
 You'll mark yourself out as a future leader of the Institute - and it looks great on your CV!